m59peacemaker/js-wark/README.md

 - minimal implementation code so that the frp library can be depended on by UI components and other reusable modules where saving bytes is a priority
 - performant enough for most use cases, including complex DOM UIs, games, webgl, canvas, etc, never compromising on the goal of expressive grammar, some wiggle room on byte size, and some reasonable compromise on the clean, expressive internal implementation if it is truly necessary for dramatic performance gains.
 My opinion is that accurate, expressive code can also be performant code in many cases. *Considerable work ***may*** need to done in the implementation to accomplish this - performance has not yet been measured and explored.*

+## TODO
+- more operators are needed asap, especially related to performing async functions
+- settle on an api/strategy for deriving new moments of time from a single moment  - i.e. Occurrence(List) into List(Occurrence)
+- examples for common real-life situations
+- probably document Emitter
+- performance benchmarking and optimization

 ## Install

 ```sh